-------------------------------

 10. Final Fantasy III

-As the Final Fantasy series continued, its gameplay continued to experiment with new things.
+As the Final Fantasy series proceeded, it continued to experiment with new things.
 FFIII introduced the job system, which would be seen again in FFV and pretty much of all its sequels.
 In terms of story, FFIII didn't take too much of a leap forward.
 The characters also went back to being blank slates, though this was meant to accommodate the new job system.
 Overall, the game improved on the model that its predecessors invented, but I can't reasonably place it above its sequels.

 I'll also mention that the DS remake is impressive with its new visual style and its completely new set of unique characters.
 However, it did little to fix the lingering difficulty issues that had to do with its sporadic save points.